dino-absoluto/flex-progress-js/README.md

 **NOTE:** The two images above are screen capture of the demos in folder examples.

-## Concept: why is it «flex»-progress?
+## Concept: why is it **flex**-progress?
 This was inspired by CSS Flexbox concept, although much simpler.

 Basically, all elements have `flexShrink` and `flexGrow` properties, which controls how much they shrink/grow. (`flex` is a shorthand for both)

-In most case, you'll want your progress `Bar` to have fixed width and a `Text` element with `flexShrink` set to 1.
+In most case, you'll want your progress `Bar` to have fixed width and a `Text` with `flexShrink` set to 1.
 This way, your text will fill up the CLI width, but will truncate at the end of the line.

 ## Usage
 See [documents](docs/index.md) for more details.
-The module has the following elements:
+The module has the following basic elements:
 * `Group` - A group of elements.
 Child elements are rendered together.
 A `Group` can contain other groups.
 * `Output` - Write text to screen, derived from `Group`.